nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 > You cannot write two Spotlight Letters in a row.
 After you post a letter, wait until another player posts one before writing again.

-This ensures everyone gets their turn in the spotlight and prevents any single player from dominating the shared narrative — whether through progress or pure storytelling.
-It's not a strict turn order; it's a rhythm of shared writing.
+This ensures everyone gets their turn in the spotlight and prevents any single player from dominating the shared narrative, whether through progress or pure storytelling.
+It's not a strict turn order, it's a rhythm of shared writing.

-**When does a letter mark progress?** When you've reached a milestone on the Shared Vow — use the *Reach a Milestone* move as your guide.
+**When does a letter mark progress?** When you've reached a milestone on the Shared Vow, use the *Reach a Milestone* move as your guide.
 Progress represents meaningful change, not just effort.

 You can still:
 - Play your own game as much as you want